Design & Technology: Product Design

 This involves looking at the work of designers and at manufacturing systems, technological developments and marketing and an understanding of the technical, economic, aesthetic, social, environmental, moral and ethical that surround the design process.

 Design and make unit (45 hours) where knowledge is applied to a brief.
 Students will produce a portfolio of research, design development and modelling, evaluation and a single practical outcome based upon the needs of a specific client.

 An Advanced Level in Product Design would be good grounding in 3D design and materials/processes technology for anyone considering a for a degree in subjects such as 3D Design, Product Design, Automotive Design, Industrial Design, Architecture and Engineering.
 Alternatively you could choose to study for a Foundation Art course or It would also support students considering entry into employment in these and related areas.

 GCSE GRADE PROFILE

-Students who wish to study this subject will normally have achieved A* to C in a range of GCSE subjects and preferably at least a grade B in Design and Technology.
+Students who study Design and Technology must have achieved five GCSE grades from 9 – 4 and preferably at least a grade 5 in Design and Technology.